DevExpress-Examples/out-of-maintenance-how-to-define-a-custom-cell-template-that-allows-performing-data-editing-t410760/Readme.md

 <!-- default badges end -->
 # Pivot Grid for WPF - How to Edit a Cell with the Cell Editing Template

-The Pivot Grid control does not support the data editing functionality out of the box because it displays aggregated data.
-This example demonstrates how to implement a custom [CellTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.CellTemplate) with the in-place editing functionality.
+The Pivot Grid control does not support data editing functionality out of the box because it displays aggregated data.
+This example demonstrates how to implement a custom [CellTemplate](https://docs.devexpress.com/WPF/DevExpress.Xpf.PivotGrid.PivotGridField.CellTemplate) with in-place editing functionality.

 This example implements the base set of features.
 It does not allow users to go to the next cell by pressing the tab or arrow key.

 ![screenshot](/images/screenshot.png)

 The `PivotGridEditHelper` class implements the in-place cell editor.
 When editing is finished, the editor calls the `pivotGridControl1_OnCellEdit` method.
-This method retrieves the underlying data for the edited cell and adjusts them so that their sum equals the new value entered in the cell.
+This method retrieves the underlying data for the edited cell and recalculates cell values related to the edited cell (for example, Total and Grand Total values).

 ## Files to Look At